 Indebtedness and Financial Investments

-The Company’s cash and cash equivalents position at the end of the quarter amounted to R$ 7,840 million, a reduction of R$ 2,028 million in relation to the end of 2Q20.
-The explanation for this reduction largely reflects the prepayment of debt during the quarter and disbursements made to the Puma II Project, the decline partially offset by strong cash generation in the period.
-Cash in hand is enough to support the amortization of 65 months of debt.
-Additionally, Klabin has a US$500 million Revolving Credit Facility (equivalent to R$2,820 million), maturing in December 2023 and with a financial cost of 0.4% p.y..
-In the event of drawings against this facility, the cost of financing would be Libor + 1.35% p.y..
+The Company’s cash and cash equivalents position at the ended of the quarter was R$ 6.557 billion, a reduction of R$ 1.283 billion in relation to the end of 3Q20.
+This decrease reflects principally the prepayment of debt during the quarter and disbursements made to the Puma II Project, the decline partially offset by strong cash generation in the period.
+This cash is enough to support the amortization of 59 months of debt.
+In addition, Klabin has a Revolving Credit Facility of US$ 500 million (equivalent to R$ 2.600 billion), with maturity in December 2023 and a financial cost of 0.4% p.a..
+Should drawings be made against this facility, the cost of this financing would be Libor + 1.35% p.a..

-Klabin has also contracted and partially drawn, financing linked to the execution of the Puma II Project with the following amounts in balances still available: (i) IBD Invest, IFC and JICA, US$ 700 million; (ii) Finnvera, US$ 178 million; and (iii) BNDES with R$ 2 billion.
+Klabin also has financing earmarked to the execution of the Puma II Project, contracted, and partially drawn in the following amounts: (i) IBD Invest, IFC and JICA, US$ 700 million; (ii) Finnvera, US$ 178 million; and (iii) BNDES with R$ 2 billion.
 Financing is to be drawn down according to the construction schedule of the Puma II Project and/or as and when the Company requires cash injections.